LeaKaftan/leakaftan/content/research/index.md

 _title hidden for review_, co-authored survey experiment with Theresa Gessler, _revise and resubmit with Government \& Opposition_

-"Public debate and citizens' opposition to democratic backsliding", co-authored survey experiment with Theresa Gessler, forthcomming with the _Journal of Elections, Public Opinion and Parties_
+"Public debate and citizens' opposition to democratic backsliding", co-authored survey experiment with Theresa Gessler, forthcoming with the _Journal of Elections, Public Opinion and Parties_

 ### Further work in progress